yacosta738/yacosta738.github.io/src/pages/blog/rebuilding-site-with-astro.md

 > This year’s ecosystem innovation award goes to Astro, an innovative Jamstack platform that lets you build faster websites with less client-side JavaScript.
 They make it possible for developers to build fully functional sites with any framework of their choice or none at all.
 Astro offers the best of both worlds when it comes to lightweight static sites generators like 11ty and bundle-heavy alternatives like Next and Svelte Kit.

 I'm really excited to see where Astro goes in the future.
-One item on their roadmap is to include server-side rendering, which I'm very excited for personally.
 I look forward to seeing what else comes out of this very interesting project.

-Feel free to look at [the repository for this site](https://github.com/lindsaykwardell/lindsaykwardell) to view the code, and compare it against the Nuxt equivalent (in the Git history).
+Feel free to look at [the repository for this site](https://github.com/yacosta738/yacosta738.github.io) to view the code, and compare it against the Nuxt equivalent (in the Git history).
 If you want to learn more about Astro, check out their site at [astro.build](https://astro.build).